-To manage liquidity risk, the Group and Bank adopt the new Liquidity Coverage Ratio ("LCR") as one of the liquidity measurement methods.
-In additional to ensuring compliance to LCR, the Group and Bank maintain a liquidity compliance buffer to meet any unexpected cash outflows.
-The LCR is further supplemented with the Group's and Bank's internal liquidity risk management policies and procedures.
+To manage liquidity risk, the Group and Bank adopt the Liquidity Coverage Ratio ("LCR") as one of the liquidity measurement methods and the Net Stable Funding Ratio ("NSFR") as one of the funding requirement methods.
+In additional to ensuring compliance to LCR & NSFR, the Group and Bank maintain liquidity and funding compliance buffers to meet any unexpected cash outflows.
+The LCR and NSFR are further supplemented with the Group's and Bank's internal liquidity and funding risk management policies and procedures.
 These policies ensure that the liquidity surpluses are within the limits.
 The liquidity risk management activities are carried out through a combination of management of cash flow report, maintenance of high quality short term and long-term marketable securities that can be readily be converted into cash, diversification of the funding base and proactive management of the Group's and of the Bank's customer's deposits.